ClickHouse/ClickHouse/docs/en/sql-reference/statements/detach.md

 Makes the server "forget" about the existence of a table, a materialized view or a dictionary.

-Syntax:
+**Syntax**

 ``` sql
 DETACH TABLE|VIEW|DICTIONARY [IF EXISTS] [db.]name [ON CLUSTER cluster] [PERMANENTLY]
 ```

 Detaching does not delete the data or metadata of the table, the materialized view or the dictionary.
 If the entity was not detached `PERMANENTLY`, on the next server launch the server will read the metadata and recall the table/view/dictionary again.
-If the entiry was detached `PERMANENTLY`, there will be no automatic recall.
+If the entity was detached `PERMANENTLY`, there will be no automatic recall.

-Whether a table or a dictionary was detached permanently or not, in both cases you can reattach them using the [ATTACH](../../sql-reference/statements/attach.md).
+Whether a table or a dictionary was detached permanently or not, in both cases you can reattach them using the [ATTACH](../../sql-reference/statements/attach.md) query.
 System log tables can be also attached back (e.g. `query_log`, `text_log`, etc).
 Other system tables can't be reattached.
 On the next server launch the server will recall those tables again.

 `ATTACH MATERIALIZED VIEW` does not work with short syntax (without `SELECT`), but you can attach it using the `ATTACH TABLE` query.